divipp/pandoc-haskell/pandocHaskell.md

 :   runtime resource usage is not acceptable / not reasonable\
     (may be recognized by profiling and benchmarks)

-### Cached results
+### Cached intermediate results of compilation

-Recompilation of modules can be avoided by caching the results of the compilation phases.
+Caching the results of the compilation phases helps to avoid unnecessary recompilation of modules (if only one of the modules changes, for example).

 Executable file:
 :   cached result of linking